 But it’s not just regulation that’s moving the needle.
 Extreme weather events worldwide are showing why action is needed now.
 In Australia, for example, a prolonged drought caused by changing climate patterns could cut the country’s gross domestic product by a full percentage point over two years, according to an article in the October 2018 edition of Company Director Magazine, published by the Australian Institute of Company Directors.

-As a result, the question no longer facing investors is when will they need to take steps to limit the impact of climate change on their portfolio—but how to do it now.
-At State Street, we’ve been studying this question for years to gain a deep understanding of the science of climate change as well as the rapidly evolving regulatory landscape.
-Based on this knowledge, we’re partnering with our clients to help them actively address climate risk in their portfolios by being an active steward of their assets, providing a vast array of climate-related data and creating climate-focused investment strategies.
+As a result, the question facing investors is no longer when will they need to take steps to limit the impact of climate change on their portfolio—but how to do it now.
+At State Street, we’ve been studying this question for years, gaining a deep understanding of the science of climate change as well as the rapidly evolving regulatory landscape.
+We’re partnering with our clients to help them actively address climate risk in their portfolios by being an active steward of their assets, providing a vast array of climate-related data and creating climate-focused investment strategies.

 Europe’s Evolving Regulatory Landscape